-As part of the Board's thoughtful succession planning, in August 2021, Ben Fowke retired as our CEO and transitioned to Executive Chairman, and Bob Frenzel became our President and CEO.
-Effective December 31, 2021, Mr. Fowke retired from the Company and, after thoughtful consideration and evaluation, Bob Frenzel transitioned to a combined Chairman, President and CEO role.
+Mr. Frenzel serves in the combined Chairman and CEO role.
 Prior to Mr. Frenzel assuming the role of Chairman, the Board deliberated on our Board leadership structure and concluded then, and continues to believe, that our historical approach of combining the roles of Chairman and CEO while maintaining strong, independent board leadership is the optimal leadership structure for the Board to carry out its oversight of our strategy, business operations and risk management.
 The Board determined that in the combined role, Mr. Frenzel would be able to provide the benefit of his extensive experience in the energy industry to both the Company and the Board and that his thorough understanding of the opportunities and challenges facing the industry would be valuable at both the Board and management levels.

-Mr. Policinski serves as our Lead Independent Director, having been elected to serve a one-year term in May 2021, his sixth consecutive year in this role.
+Mr. Policinski serves as our Lead Independent Director, having been reelected to serve a one-year term in May 2022.
 The key responsibilities of our Lead Independent Director, per our Guidelines on Corporate Governance, are as follows:

 Key Responsibilities Presides at all meetings of the Board at which the Chairman is not present and at all Board executive sessions of the independent directors. of Lead Maintains regular communications with the independent directors, including an annual evaluation process.
-Independent Serves as a liaison between the Chairman and the independent directors.
-Director Approves the agenda, materials provided to the directors and the meeting schedules.
+Independent Director Serves as a liaison between the Chairman and the independent directors.
+Approves the agenda, materials provided to the directors and the meeting schedules.
 Calls meetings of the independent directors, as necessary.
-Consults and communicates with major shareholders, if requested.
-Develops and maintains a process for CEO and Board succession planning with the GCN Committee.
+Meets with major shareholders on occasion, as requested.
+Develops and maintains a process for CEO and Board succession planning with the